 It’s easy to justify spending on improvements critical to keeping a building in good condition.
 However, figuring out when to spend on optional upgrades requires carefully analyzing how long it will take to recover the costs, says Kari Negri, founder and CEO of SKY Properties, a property management business in Los Angeles’ Toluca Lake neighborhood.

 She recommends looking for budget-friendly approaches to sprucing up properties, like stripping and repainting cabinets instead of replacing them, swapping in trendier hardware or adding a smart thermostat.

 For any project, “there’s expensive and inexpensive ways to do it,” she says.

-Jones decided to upgrade the entry system at his San Francisco properties as tenants started getting more packages during the pandemic.
-The new system makes it easier for tenants to use the phone to let guests or people delivering packages enter.
+Jones decided to upgrade the entry system at his San Francisco properties as renters started getting more packages during the pandemic.
+The new system makes it easier for residents to use the phone to let guests or people delivering packages enter.